Elijah McClain death: Paramedics who injected Colorado Black man with ketamine found guilty

 "We knew that these cases were going to be difficult to prosecute.
 We are satisfied by today's verdict and we remain confident that bringing these cases forward was the right thing to do for Justice For Elijah McClain," said Colorado Attorney General Phil Weiser.
 "His life mattered.
 He should be with us here today."

 "I watched as the prosecution delivered the truth about what happened to Elijah in 2019.
-The truth is now real and it is available for the people," said McClain family spokesperson MiDian Holmes.
+The truth is now real and it is available for the people," said McClain family friend and supporter MiDian Holmes.

 Holmes stood by Weiser who was also joined by McClain's mother Sheneen McClain.
 They were spotted together before the news conference exiting the courthouse after the verdict.
 Sheneen had her fist raised in the air in memory of her son Elijah.